MSOL Restricted Contractibility to Planar Graphs: -subgraph Contractibility

-\heading{Higher genus surfaces.} We can also ask for generalization of $(k,F)$-contractibility where $G \circ S$ is a graph embeddable on a surface of genus $g$.
-Our \cNP-completeness result generalizes even for this case.
-Just consider $H_g$ such that for every embedding of $H_g$ into the surface, each face is homeomorphic to the disk.
-We modify our reduction by taking $G_I \cup H_g$ as the graph and by adding all edges of $H_g$ into $F$; see Section~\ref{sec:npc}.
-For each surface, there exists a graph $H_g$, see triangulated surfaces in Mohar and Thomassen~\cite{mohar}.
+We note that the problem \subcontr\ remains \cNP-complete when generalized to surfaces of a fixed genus $g$ (instead of planar graphs).
+Consider a graph $H_g$ such that for every embedding of $H_g$ into the surface, each face is homeomorphic to the disk.
+We modify our reduction by taking $G_I \cup H_g$ as the graph and by adding all the edges of $H_g$ into $F$.
+For each surface, there exists such a graph $H_g$ (see triangulated surfaces in Mohar and Thomassen~\cite{mohar}).